-It’s a serious concern, so let’s look at the facts.
+Blood clots are a serious concern, so let’s look at the facts about birth control.

 Birth control has many benefits beyond preventing pregnancy (hello, fewer menstrual cramps) but like any medication, it comes with side effects.
 Most are pretty minor (mood swings, anyone?), so it’s no surprise that this one gets the most attention: Can birth control give you blood clots?

-This one is complicated, according to ob-gyn and maternal-fetal medicine specialist Kecia Gaither, MD.
-It’s not that birth control causes blood clots, but certain forms of birth control can increase the chances of getting them, by about three to four times, according to the National Blood Clot Alliance.
+This one is complicated, according to ob/gyn and maternal-fetal medicine specialist Kecia Gaither, MD.
+It’s not that contraception causes blood clots, but certain forms of contraption can increase the chances of getting them, by about three to four times, according to the National Blood Clot Alliance.

 Before you freak out, keep in mind that your chances of getting blood clots are already relatively tiny.
 So even a risk that’s three or four times greater is still overall very small.
 “The average woman taking birth control only has a one in 1,000 chance of developing a clot,” says Dr. Gaither.